 There are several variants on the GMM.
 The covariance matrices $\sum i$, can be full rank or constrained to be diagonal.
-Additionally, parameters can be shared or tied among the Gaussian components such as having a common covariance matrix for all components.
-The choice of model configuration (number of components full or diagonal covariance matrices and parameter tying) is often determined by the amount of data available for estimating the GMM parameters and how the GMM is used in a particular biometric application.
+Additionally, parameters can be shared or tied among the Gaussian

 It is also important to note that because the component Gaussian is acting together to model the overall feature densities, full covariance matrices are not necessary even if the features are not statistically independent.
 The linear combination of diagonal covariance basis Gaussians is capable of modeling the correlations between feature vector elements.
 The effect of using a set of M full covariance matrix Gaussians can be equally obtained by using a larger set of diagonal covariance Gaussians.

 GMMs are often used in biometric systems most notably in speaker recognition systems due to their capability of representing a large class of sample distributions.
 One of the powerful attributes of the GMM is its ability to form smooth approximations to arbitrarily shaped densities.
-The classical unimodal Gaussian model represents feature distributions by a position (mean vector) and an elliptic shape (covariance matrix) and a vector quantizer (VQ) or nearest neighbor model represents a distribution by a discrete set of characteristic templates [13].
-A GMM acts as a hybrid between these two models by using a discrete set of Gaussian functions, each with their own mean and covariance matrix, to allow a better modeling capability. compares the densities obtained using a unimodel Gaussian model, a GMM and a VO model.
+The classical uni-modal Gaussian model represents feature distributions bya position (mean vector) and an elliptic shape (covariance matrix) and a vector quantizer (VQ) or nearest neighbor model represents a distribution by a discrete set of characteristic templates [13].
+A GMM acts as a hybrid between these two models by using a discrete set of Gaussian functions, each with their own mean and covariance matrix, to allow a better modeling capability.
+Compares the densities obtained using a unimodal Gaussian model, a GMM and a VQ model.